A Guide to Getting Started with Homeschooling in Georgia

 1. Supportive Legal Framework

-Georgia has a relatively straightforward legal framework for homeschooling, which can be advantageous for families.
+There aren't too many complicated rules in Georgia about homeschooling, which can be good for families.
 Parents must submit a Declaration of Intent to the Georgia Department of Education within 30 days of starting their homeschool program, ensuring clarity and compliance with state laws.
 This structured approach helps families understand their rights and responsibilities.

 2. Flexible Educational Standards